Multitensors as monads on categories of enriched graphs: Distributive laws between monads and multitensors

 (\ref{data:opmonoidal-monad-coherence}){$\iff$}(\ref{data:monad-distributive-law-2}): This bijection is given in basically the same way as that for (\ref{data:monoidal-monad-coherence}){$\iff$}(\ref{data:monad-distributive-law}) in theorem(\ref{thm:monoidal-monad-dist-law}), using the 2-functor $\Psi'$ instead of $\Psi$. \end{proof} \begin{remark} Note in particular that, in the context of theorem(\ref{thm:opmonoidal-monad-dist-law}), when $V$ has coproducts, $E$ is distributive and $T$ preserves coproducts, then the composite multitensor $EM(T)$ is clearly distributive.
 Moreover since $U^TE'=EM(U^T)$ and $U^T$ creates coproducts, the lifted multitensor $E'$ is also distributive.
 Thus by theorem(\ref{thm:opmonoidal-monad-dist-law}) and proposition(\ref{prop:Gamma-E-algebras-as-E-categories}) one in fact has isomorphisms

 over $\ca GV$.
 Either by a direct verification, or by applying structure-semantics{\footnotemark{}} to $\ca G(V)^{\Gamma(EM(T))} \iso \ca G(V)^{\Gamma(E)\ca G(T)}$, one has also an isomorphism

 of monads.
 Moreover the monad $T$ may also be regarded as a multitensor, whose unary part is $T$ and whose $n$-ary parts for $n \neq 1$ are constant at $\emptyset$, and then $\Gamma T \iso \ca GT$ as monads.
-Thus if $E$ and $T$ are $\lambda$-accessible, then so is $EM(T)$ by theorem(\ref{thm:preservation-by-Gamma-E})(\ref{thmcase:Gamma-E-pres-filtered-colims}). \end{remark} \begin{remark} If moreover $E$ and $T$ are l.r.a and the coherences $\tau_{X_i}$ are cartesian natural in the $X_i$, then by the explicit description of the composite multitensor $EM(T)$ and theorem(\ref{thm:preservation-by-Gamma-E})(\ref{thmcase:Gamma-E-lra}), $EM(T)$ is also l.r.a. \end{remark} \begin{example} When $V$ is a category with finite products and $E$ is given by them, any monad $T$ on $V$ is canonically opmonoidal, with the coherences provided by the product preservation obstruction maps.
+Thus if $E$ and $T$ are $\lambda$-accessible, then so is $EM(T)$ by theorem(\ref{thm:preservation-by-Gamma-E})(\ref{thmcase:Gamma-E-pres-filtered-colims}). \end{remark} \begin{remark} If moreover $E$ and $T$ are local right adjoint and the coherences $\tau_{X_i}$ are cartesian natural in the $X_i$, then by the explicit description of the composite multitensor $EM(T)$ and theorem(\ref{thm:preservation-by-Gamma-E})(\ref{thmcase:Gamma-E-lra}), $EM(T)$ is also local right adjoint. \end{remark} \begin{example} When $V$ is a category with finite products and $E$ is given by them, any monad $T$ on $V$ is canonically opmonoidal, with the coherences provided by the product preservation obstruction maps.
 The composite monad, whose tensor product is

-was called $T^{\times}$ in \cite{EnHopI}.
-Proposition(2.8) of \cite{EnHopI}, which says that
+was called $T^{\times}$ in \cite{BataninWeber-EnHop}.
+Proposition(2.8) of \cite{BataninWeber-EnHop}, which says that

 over $\ca GV$, follows by applying theorem(\ref{thm:opmonoidal-monad-dist-law}) to this example.
-When $T$ is l.r.a and $V$ is distributive, the product obstruction maps for $T$ are cartesian natural by lemma(2.15) of \cite{Fam2fun} and so by remark(\ref{rem:EMT-lra}) $T^{\times}$ is l.r.a. \end{example}
+When $T$ is local right adjoint and $V$ is distributive, the product obstruction maps for $T$ are cartesian natural by lemma(2.15) of \cite{Weber-Fam2fun} and so by remark(\ref{rem:EMT-lra}) $T^{\times}$ is local right adjoint. \end{example}